Bronchiolitis and Lower Respiratory Infections in Children

 What is bronchiolitis?

-Bronchiolitis is an infection of the lower respiratory tract that usually affects infants and children younger than two.
-Bronchiolitis develops when a virus moves from the nose and throat into the lungs, leading to swelling in the smaller airways or bronchioles of the lung.
+Bronchiolitis is an infection of the airways that supply air to the lungs.
+It usually affects infants and children younger than age 2.
+Bronchiolitis develops when a virus in the nose and throat gets into the lungs.
+This leads to swelling in the smaller airways or bronchioles of the lung.
 This causes obstruction of air in the smaller airways.

-Bronchiolitis is not the same as bronchitis, which affects the larger tubes that lead into your lungs.
+Bronchiolitis is not the same as bronchitis.
+Bronchitis affects the larger tubes that lead into your lungs.
 Bronchiolitis is more serious because it is an infection of smaller tubes deeper in the lungs.

 What causes bronchiolitis?

-The most common cause of bronchiolitis is a virus, most frequently the respiratory syncytial virus (RSV).
+The most common cause of bronchiolitis is a virus, usually the respiratory syncytial virus (RSV).
 However, many other viruses have been involved, including:

 - Parainfluenza virus